HaxeFoundation/HaxeManual/md/manual/introduction-what-is-haxe.md

 Haxe is strongly typed, but the typing system can be subverted where required.
 Utilizing type information, the Haxe type system can detect errors at compile-time which would only be noticeable at runtime in the target language.
 Furthermore, type information can be used by the target generators to generate optimized and robust code.

-Currently, there are eight supported target languages which allow different use-cases:
+Currently, there are nine supported target languages which allow different use-cases:

 Name  | Output type  | Main usages